Updated Nov. 11, 2021

 - Transplant spring and winter events: These annual events for the entire family are typically held at a fun, local venue.
 Invitations with event details will be sent to transplant recipients and candidates prior to the event.

-Children who have received a transplant and their family members are not alone.
-Support groups are offered throughout the year so transplant families can connect over a meal.
-Join us to meet other families on a similar journey, receive support and learn about the Children’s Second Chance Program.
+- Transplant support groups: Support groups are offered at the Egleston campus throughout the year so transplant families can connect with other families on a similar journey, receive support and learn about the Children’s Second Chance Program.
+Invitations with event details will be emailed and posted on the inpatient unit prior to the scheduled groups.